What is a tempering valve?

 Jan 15, 2024

-A tempering valve is a type of valve used in water systems to precisely mix hot and cold water to a specific, safe temperature before it is delivered to outlets such as showers and taps.
+A tempering valve is a type of valve used in hot water systems to precisely mix hot and cold water to a specific, safe temperature before it is delivered to outlets such as showers and taps.
 This device is essential in preventing scalding and ensuring that water is delivered at a consistent and comfortable temperature for everyday use.

 In its most basic form, a hot water tempering valve consists of a thermostatic element that is sensitive to temperature changes.
 It automatically adjusts the mix of hot and cold water to maintain a preset temperature.
 If the incoming water temperature fluctuates, the valve compensates by altering the ratio of hot to cold water.
 This ensures that the water exiting the valve remains at the desired temperature, regardless of variations in the supply system.